documatt/restructuredtext-reference/docs/file-structure.rst

 Sphinx Reference knows only two types of items: Sphinx element and collections of Sphinx elemenets.

-Website is generated from JSON data files and Jinja templates creating RST files.
+Website is generated from YAML data files and Jinja templates creating RST files.
 Thanks to Jinja templates, all pages for the same type looks the same.

+.. important:: Data files are expected to have ``.yaml`` extension. ``.yml`` will cause error.

 Elements
 ********